ikelvingo/navidrome/README.md

 ## Scrobbling from netease.

-# You should use it with [navichina](https://github.com/TooAndy/navichina)

-# Thanks for TooAndy's great work.
+## You should use it with [navichina](https://github.com/TooAndy/navichina) Thanks for TooAndy's great work.

+# #1139840: Remove navichina dependency in navidrome-chinese.
+Input new 'netease' agent for scrobbling artists, albums, similar songs, and artist popular songs.
+- Note1: Similar artists functionality not supported.
+- Note2: Configuration: Set the ND_AGENTS environment variable to 'netease' to activate the NetEase scrobbling agent.
 -----

 <a href="https://www.navidrome.org"><img src="resources/logo-192x192.png" alt="Navidrome logo" title="navidrome" align="right" height="60px" /></a>